Xeomin Injections Questions and Answers

 According to one randomized, double-blind study (that is, neither the participants nor the experimenters know who is receiving which treatment), Xeomin was found to work faster and last longer than Botox.

 Both treatments work very similarly, although the results of Xeomin were seen for slightly longer, typically around one week to one month.

 How many units of Xeomin do you need?

 The amount of units needed per treatment depends on the desired results and the severity of the wrinkles being treated.
-The total recommended dose of Xeomin per treatment is 20 units, divided into five sessions of four units each.
-If more units are needed to achieve your desired aesthetic goals, a higher amount may be used.
-Xeomin is not exclusively used electively, but also has many medical uses.
+The actual dose is determined by factors such as size and strength of a muscle; desired effect of lift and softening; the interplay of other muscles in the face; and individual left/right differences commonly seen in all patients.
+More units are needed to achieve your desired aesthetic goals, depending on the number of areas of the face you choose to address.
+Xeomin also has medical uses.
 Medical conditions treated with Xeomin typically require 50 to 100 units.
 Certain conditions like muscle spasticity may require up to four hundred units.
 One should never receive more than four hundred units at one time.

 What does the process look like?

 Treatment typically begins by identifying injection sites and noting which areas require an injection.
 A sterile needle is used to inject the Xeomin into the muscles of the face.
-Treatments are short and usually last around 30 minutes to an hour, although times vary depending on the number of injection sites and severity of the issue being treated.
+Treatments are relatively short, lasting 10-15 minutes – although times vary depending on the number of injection sites and severity of the issue being treated.